husarion/rosbot_ros/README.md

 ROS2 hardware controllers configuration for ROSbots.

 ## Demo
+Template projects and demos:
-In [rosbot-mapping](https://github.com/husarion/rosbot-mapping) you will find an example how to use ROSbot with the slam_toolbox.
+- [rosbot-mapping](https://github.com/husarion/rosbot-mapping) you will find an example how to use ROSbot with the slam_toolbox.

-In [rosbot-navigation](https://github.com/husarion/rosbot-navigation) you will find an example how to use ROSbot with the navigation stack.
+- [rosbot-navigation](https://github.com/husarion/rosbot-navigation) you will find an example how to use ROSbot with the navigation stack.

 ## ROS API
 Available in [ROS_API.md](./ROS_API.md)